 This, for Matonis, was a familiar territory: for more than two years, he had seen Russia launch a series of destructive hacking operations against Ukraine, a relentless cyber war that accompanied the invasion of Russia after its revolution western 2014.

-Even though that physical war had killed 13.000 people in Ukraine and displaced millions of people, a Russian hacker group known as Sandworm had waged a real cyber war against Ukraine: it had blocked Ukrainian companies, government agencies, railways , and airports with waves of intrusions that destroyed a huge amount of data, including two unprecedented violations of Ukrainian electricity users in 2015 and 2016 that had caused blackouts for hundreds of thousands of people.
-These attacks culminated in NotPetya, a malware that quickly spread beyond Ukraine's borders and ultimately inflicted $ 10 billion in damage to global networks - the most expensive cyberattack in history.
+Even though that physical war had killed 13.000 people in Ukraine and displaced millions of people, a Russian hacker group known as Sandworm had waged a veritable cyberwarfare against Ukraine: it had blocked Ukrainian companies, government agencies, railways. , and airports with waves of intrusions that destroyed a huge amount of data, including two unprecedented breaches of Ukrainian electricity utilities in 2015 and 2016 that caused blackouts for hundreds of thousands of people.
+These attacks culminated in NotPetya, a malware that spread rapidly beyond Ukraine's borders and ultimately inflicted $ 10 billion in damage to global networks - the most expensive cyber attack in history.

 At that point, in Matonis' head, all the other suspects for the Olympic attack fell.
 Matonis could not yet link the attack to a particular group of hackers, but only one country would target Ukraine almost a year before the Pyeongchang attack, using the same infrastructure that it would later use to hack the organizing committee. of the Olympics, and it wasn't China or North Korea.

 Oddly enough, other infected documents in Matonis' hands seemed to have the Russian real estate and commercial world as victims.
 Was a Russian hacker team tasked with spying on some Russian oligarchs on behalf of their intelligence masters?

 Regardless, Matonis had finally crossed the finish line by finding who was behind the cyber attack of the 2018 Olympics: the Kremlin.